shubhams11-gt/Catalog/README.md

-Run the code in node js
+Catalog Problem Solving Hackathon

-in node js
+Ensure that NodeJs is installed

-type - node problem-statement.js
+Run the code in node js by Typping node problem-statement.js in node js terminal